 In May 2021, the Company acquired 100% of the issued and outstanding shares of UrbanGold Minerals Inc. ("UrbanGold"), which added over 35,000 hectares to the Company's current land package.
 Included in the land package acquired are claims subject to a 50-50 Joint Venture.
+In October 2021, the Company effected a statutory amalgamation with UrbanGold.

-The Company also has a local office in the city of Chibougamau, Quebec and an information center in the Cree Nation town of Mistissini .
+The Company also has a local office in the city of Chibougamau, Quebec and an information center in the Cree Nation town of Mistissini.
+On February 1, 2022, the Company relocated its head office to Montreal, Quebec from Toronto, Ontario.
+The Company's registered office remains in Toronto, Ontario.